johnnyweak1/peakscore-legal/_pages/privacypolicy.md

 For a better user experience, we may ask you to provide certain personally identifiable information, such as:
 * Your email address
 * Your first name
+* Your birth date
+* Your gender

 This information will be retained and used strictly as described in this Privacy Policy, including for support, product updates, and promotional communication (only if applicable).

+## Profile and Preference Data You Provide
+To enable core features and personalize your experience, we store profile and app preference data you provide, including:
+- Target sleep hours
+- Strain mode
+- Recovery energy goal option
+- Max heart rate settings (formula and custom BPM)
+- Heart rate zone cut-offs (four boundaries)
+- Measurement units (energy, weight, distance)
+- Manual energy target (kcal)
+- Selected data source and selected goal
+- Legal and onboarding status (hasAcceptedLegal, hasAcceptedDisclaimer, hasCompletedOnboarding)
+- Timestamps and metadata (createdAt, completedAt, lastUpdated, schemaVersion)

+These values are tied to your account and used to compute metrics, personalize content, and provide core app functionality.
+You can update or request removal within the App or by contacting us.

 ## Data We Collect and Why